kabk/go2_2020-2021/docs/assignment_1.md

 # Assignment 1, Fansite

+## Context

+This is the 1st assignment for the first semester coding course in the graphic design department at KABK, lead by James Bryan Graves.

+## Description

 "A fansite, fan site, fan blog or fan page is a website created and maintained by a fan or devotee about a celebrity, thing, or particular cultural phenomenon."

 https://en.wikipedia.org/wiki/Fansite